mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 institute-trained men who have learned how to handle everything except a new situation.

-It is in times of stuckness that we begin to unleash our beginners mind and fearlessly take "wrong" or original paths.
+It is in times of stuckness that we begin to unleash our beginners mind and fearlessly take original, possibly "wrong" paths.

 > [...] stuckness is gradually eliminating patterns of traditional reason.